Hrutesh19/Hrutesh19/README.md

 👋 Hey there, I'm **Hrutesh Ghodmare**

 📚 Aspiring Fullstack Developer | 🌱 Learning and Growing
+🚀 Excited to learn and contribute to the world of Fullstack development!

 🎓 **Academic Background**
 - BE in [ Electronics and Telecommunication] | [Savitribai Phule Pune University] | [2023]